If you are a veteran who has trouble keeping a job or has a special job set up just for you, but you also want TDIU, this article is for you.

 Does working prevent me from getting TDIU benefits?

 No. But we do warn you, it can be hard to prove to the VA that you are unable to work from service-connected disabilities if you are working.
-Remember, you are trying to prove to the VA that you can’t work from service-connected disabilities.
+Remember, you are trying to prove to the VA that you can’t work because of your service-connected disabilities.
 So, if you are working, the VA may use that as an argument against your claim.

 Is the VA going to consider my assets for TDIU benefits?